portellam/parse-iommu-devices/README.md

                             VENDOR is a comma delimited list of text.

   --ignore-vendor=VENDOR    Reverse match IOMMU group(s) with device vendor;
+                            VENDOR is a comma delimited list of text.

   -x, --xml, --xml=FILE     Query an XML file for device drivers
                             should none be found or any devices